SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay," Rainbow said.

-With that they both made three more pancakes, making a total of four each.
+With that, they both made three more pancakes, making a total of four each.

 Pinkie noticed Rainbow's quality going up somewhat with each one Rainbow made.